FreQuently Asked Questions

 What is divorce mediation?
-A voluntary and non-adversarial process by which a neutral divorce mediator assists the parties with identifying and discussing issues to reach a mutually acceptable agreement on all elements arising from a contemplated separation, divorce or other domestic relations matter.
+A voluntary and non-adversarial process by which a neutral divorce mediator assists the parties with identifying and discussing issues to reach a mutually acceptable agreement on all elements arising from a contemplated separation, divorce, post-divorce or other domestic relations matter.

 How does divorce mediation work?
 Your divorce mediator does not represent either party or serve as an adviser, judge or arbitrator.
 There will be an exchange of financial information and essential documents because full disclosure of income, assets and debts is required.
 Attorney Kaplan helps to organize the divorce mediation process by facilitating the discussion of issues, options and alternatives through a series of sessions.
 She will identify points of agreement and disagreement with the ultimate goal of reaching a comprehensive Separation Agreement.

 What forms of payment are accepted?
-Fees are accepted via credit card, checks, cash and debit cards.
+Fees are accepted via credit card, checks, Venmo, cash and debit cards.
 Fees are collected at the conclusion of each divorce mediation meeting.

 Who drafts your agreement?
 Once an agreement is reached, Attorney Kaplan can draft a written document known as a "Separation Agreement" which will be signed by both parties, filed in court and serve as your divorce agreement.
 A judge must approve your Separation Agreement in order for it to be recognized by the Commonwealth and to obtain a legal divorce.

 If we use a divorce mediator, do we also need attorneys?
 Attorneys are not required, HOWEVER, parties are encouraged to consult with independent legal counsel during divorce mediation since separation and divorce involve significant responsibilities and rights and tax consequences.
 A licensed attorney who serves as your divorce mediator cannot and does not represent either or both of you at any time during the divorce mediation process.
 Only a lawyer can advise you as to how the law applies to your particular set of circumstances and to explore the options with you to enable you to make fully informed decisions during the divorce mediation process.
-Your attorney can also review your Separation Agreement and Financial Statement before you sign it.
+Your attorney can also review your Separation Agreement and Financial Statement before you sign them.